leomeyer1908/instagram_downloader/README.md

 In the general_info dict, we can retrieve specfically just the information from the media and store it in its own variable.
 In the media dict, we can now get the video_url, which is the url which contains the data from the video and we can download from directly.
 The media dict also contains many other useful information, some of which I left on a comment. <br>
 Now that the code acquired the media_url, we are ready to make the final request to download the actual video.
 Like before, the header used is the same one that the website's front-end uses when loading up the video to the webpage.<br>
 We then make a GET request to video_url, and we save it to an mp4 file by using open(filename, "wb"), which writes the bytes of the response onto the file created, thus creating a video file with the contents of the downloaded video. <br>
-The filename is arbitrarily chosen based on the video url and the current time the video is downloaded.
+The filename is arbitrarily chosen based on the video url and the current time the video is downloaded.<br>

+I will add an in-depth explanation of how the log-in part works in the future.